Greece profile - Timeline

 2014 March - Parliament narrowly approves a big reform package that will open more retail sectors to competition, part of a deal between Greece and its international lenders.

-2014 April - Eurozone finance ministers say they'll release more than eight billion euros of further bailout funds to Greece.
+2014 April - Eurozone finance ministers say they'll release more than 8bn euros of further bailout funds to Greece.

 Greece raises nearly four billion dollars from world financial markets in its first sale of long-term government bonds for four years, in a move seen as an important step in the country's economic recovery.